BankingofThings/BoT-Python-SDK/README.md

 ```bash
 make server makerID=YOUR_ID
 ```
+Webserver supports endpoint `/qrcode` to retrieve the generated Qrcode for the device to pair with the [Finn Mobile Application](https://docs.bankingofthings.io/mobile-app).
+Make a note of webserver's base url displayed in the above command's output and append `/qrcode`.
+The Webserver can be accessed remotely from any system connected to same network as that of the device.

 Note: You can also use a productID from your product page in the Maker portal, like this: `makerID=PRODUCT_ID`

 # Running the server